- New Hope-Solebury School District

 Will the District students and staff be expected to practice social-distancing?

 Yes.
-The District will continue procedures to support social-distancing, per the guidance of the Bucks County Department of Healthy, the Centers for Disease Control, and the Pennsylvania Department of Health.
+The District will continue procedures to support social-distancing, per the guidance of the Bucks County Department of Health, the Centers for Disease Control, and the Pennsylvania Department of Health.
 These procedures include specified classroom and cafeteria seating configurations, a minimum of three feet distancing between students, limiting high-traffic and high-volume hallway use, staggered arrivals and dismissals, and utilizing virtual group events, as available.
-For a full-list of procedures, please review pages 5-7 of the current Health and Safety Plan.

 Will hand-washing and cleaning procedures remain in effect?

 Yes, the District will continue to promote frequent hand-washing and hand-sanitizing among students and staff.
 District custodial staff will also continue to clean and disinfect high-touch surfaces twice daily.

 Will contact tracing, isolation, and quarantine continue?